maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 = 3.0.0 =
 * Fixed another date parsing bug that effected Firefox.
+* Database schema has been modified.
+Table 'plugin_rainbow_pay_press_transactions' fields 'customer_name' and 'customer_phone' are now allowed to be NULL.
+If upgrading, user should examine the table schema to verify that these fields are now allowed to be NULL, and if not, alter the table manually to allow these fields to be NULL.
+User can use the Adminer plugin to accomplish this.
+Alternatively, user can disable the plugin, backup the data in the table, delete the table, and re-enable the plugin to create the table anew.

 = 2.3.0 =
 * For better reliability and better server-side performance, loading the plugin's JavaScript logic